emmapatton/Programming-1-and-2/README.md

 ### Weeks 1 & 2 - Problem Set 1 and 2:
 - **File Name:** fibname.py
-- **Description** This code, written by Ian McLoughlin, calculates the * *nth* * Fibonacci number where * *n* * is the sum of the first and last letters of my first name, as numbers.
+- **Problem 1 Description:** This program, written by Ian McLoughlin, calculates the * *nth* * Fibonacci number where * *n* * is the sum of the first and last letters of my first name, as numbers.
 Take A as the number 1, B as 2, C as 3, and so on.
     - My name is Emma.
 The first and last letters of my name (E + A = 5 + 1) give the number 6.
 The 6th Fibonacci number is 8

+- **Problem 2 Description:** This program, written by Ian McLoughlin, displays fibonacci numbers using peoples names.
+In this example, my surname * *Patton* * is used.
+The results are in comments within the python file.

 ### Week 3 - Problem Set 3:
-- collatz.py
+- **File Name:** collatz.py
-- Collatz Conjecture
+- **Description:** Collatz Conjecture

 ### Week 5 - Problem Set 4:
 - euler5.py